 Level 1 – Organize by Type

 Where do you start?
 With you of course.
 I can’t stress enough how that your Best Of board needs to be the very first thing any follower sees.
-Your brand boards always trumps anything else.
+Your brand boards always trump anything else.

 Next up are your topic boards.
 Since these are boards you own, they get higher priority over the group boards.
-Group all your topic boards together, and then trail all your group boards in at the bottom of your profile.
+Group all your topic boards and then trail all your group boards in at the bottom of your profile.